surfer190/fixes/docs/python/finding_modules_and_packages.md

     ImportError: No module named 'xxx'

-Before we get over this hurdle let's take a step nback and understand some of the fundementals
+Before we get over this hurdle let's take a step nback and understand some of the fundamentals

 ## Fundmentals of Modules and Packages